MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-incident-types.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a work order incident information form.](./media/work-order-incident-type-add-multiple.png)

-Though the primary incident estimated duration will not change, the **Total Estimated Duration** field in the record log section of the work order will be updated.
+Though the primary incident estimated duration won't change, the **Total Estimated Duration** field in the record log section of the work order will be updated.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of an estimated total duration.](./media/work-order-incident-type-estimated-duration.png)